This is our review of the best dog cooling mat in 2022

-The revolutionary elevated design allows airflow to keep your pet cool and the incuded canopy provides shade.
+The revolutionary elevated design allows airflow to keep your pet cool and the included canopy provides shade.

 What are Dog Cooling Mats and How Do They Work?

 A dog cooling mat is a handy device that helps to keep your dog cool during hot weather and warm temperatures.
-Dog’s can’t regulate their body temperature in the same way that humans can; in fact, they actually rely on panting and breathing to cool themselves down on a hot day which is why you often see fast breathing in dogs after exercise.
+Dogs can’t regulate their body temperature the same way humans can; they rely on panting and breathing to cool themselves down on a hot day which is why you often see fast breathing in dogs after exercise.

-A gel type cooling pad usually contains a combination of alginic acid,
+A gel-type cooling pad usually contains alginic acid, carboxymethyl cellulose and polyacrylamide.

-All of these are perfectly safe and when combined they can withstand extremly cold temperatures and offer cooling properties that offer relief from high temperatures for your pet.
+All of these are perfectly safe and when combined, they can withstand freezing temperatures and offer cooling properties that provide relief from high temperatures for your pet.

 Different Kinds of Cooling Mats

 The downside of these cool pads is the limited cooling power of the water.
-On a hot day, the water in the cooling pads will quickly warm up, so you may find yourself topping up this variety of cooling dog bed a fair few times.
+On a hot day, the water in the cooling pads will quickly warm up, so you may find yourself topping up this cooling dog bed a few times.